kulpojke/geog441/README.md

 | Participation       | 0.1 |

 ### Exercises
-There are two components that will
+There are two Exercises that are required, one introducing GIT, and another introducing GDAL.
+We will be using GIT to manage projects in this class, and GIT is a skill that many employers are interested in.
+GIT is also a great way to manage and share your own projects if you are a researcher.

+I am forcing you to learn a little about GDAL for a couple of reasons.
+The first is historical/contextual.
+Most other geospatial applications rely, at least partially, on GDAL.
+It has been in use since 2000.
+Secondly, it is extremely useful.
+It is great for writing scripts for processing files in batch.
+If you ever want to process a bunch of files in a container on the cloud it is a good choice because it does not have complicated dependencies.

+The rest is up to you as far as exercises go.
+You do however need to make substantial gains in you ability to use either R or Python (or both!) to solve geospatial problems.

+At the end of the quarter you will submit a brief self evaluation, with a summary of the exercises you have completed and the things you have learned.
+You will give yourself a grade for the exercises portion on the class, and explain why you deserve that grade.

-+ GIT exercise (required)
++ GIT exercise (required, complete by 2025-04-09)
     + Create a github (or similar) account (if you don't have one)
-    + Read and experement with the steps in this [Github tutorial](https://rogerdudler.github.io/git-guide/)
+    + Read and experiment with the steps in this [Github tutorial](https://rogerdudler.github.io/git-guide/)
     + Clone this github repo
     + Create your own repo for your individual project
     + With your group, create a repo for your group project
-    + Before you start working on group project, mess around with branching and merging to get some practice.
+    + Before you start working on group project, mess around with commits, branching and merging to get some practice.

 + GDAL tutorials (required)
     + In the Spatial Thoughts [GDAL tutorial](https://courses.spatialthoughts.com/gdal-tools.html#basic-raster-processing) do sections 1.1&ndash;1.4 and 2.1&ndash;2.3
 + Python tutorials
-+ R tutoials
++ R tutorials
 + QGIS tutorials
 + GRASS tutorials
 + Other stuff you want to learn tutorials